section-engineering-education/engineering-education/content/articles/building-a -debt-tracker-application-with-python-and-fauna/index.md

 Here, you are supposed to choose the collection name you want and enter the name you wish to call the index under the `Index Name` area.
 Terms are the fields that you want to search for from the collection.
 You can enter multiple terms by adding another field.
 In our case, we want to search for the `data.pending`.
 Once you are done, click `SAVE.`

 ### Creating an API key for the Fauna database
-Fauna is a cloud-based database.
-It is a service that allows you to store data securely.
-It is also a service that allows you to query data.
+Fauna is a cloud-based database service that allows you to query and store data securely.

-To access the database, we'll need to generate an API key.
+To access the database, we will need to generate an API key.
 To do so, go to your Fauna dashboard and select the 'Security' tab, then the `NEW KEY` button:

 ![create api key](/engineering-education/building-a -debt-tracker-application-with-python-and-fauna/create-api-key.png)